Tips and Techniques for Installing Driveshaft U-Joints

-Welding u-joints is not recommended.
+First of all, welding u-joints is not recommended.
 Aside from the technical complications of metal stress or risk of boiling the grease, welding your u-joints can be inconvenient.
 Welding is permanent and the u-joints can not be re-used.
-Many times, as builders, we have had to remove the columns for later adjustments or last minute decisions on the rack or box.
+Many times, as builders, we have had to remove the columns for later adjustments or last-minute decisions on the rack or box.
 Safety is another factor, Splined or “D” shafts can not spin inside the u-joint.
 If you do make the decision to weld, remember; all your components must be in the proper phase and alignment (you wouldn’t want to drive with a crooked steering wheel or have your steering bind).

 U-joints must be “in phase”.
 This is referring to how they relate to each other.
 If you do not line up your u-joints properly, they WILL bind (again another good reason not to weld).